iocanel/presentations/README.md

 # My presentations
-A repository for my presnetation
+A repository for my presnetations

 ## Conferences